luxbp/netsuite-webservice-java/README.md

     timeout="120000"
     url="https://webservices.netsuite.com/wsdl/v2022_1_0/netsuite.wsdl"/>
 ```

+## Deployments
+This package is automatically deployed to Github packages when a release tag is created using a workflow located in [.github/workflows/maven-deploy.yml](./.github/workflows/maven-deploy.yml)

+`git tag v2023.1.0`
+`git push origin --tags`

 ## Troubleshooting
 If regenerating/changing WSDL version it may be necessary to delete the directory contents of `./src/main/java/com.netsuite.webservices`